kexuejia911/Avengers/docs/status.md

 layout: default
 title: Status
 ---
+<iframe width="560" height="315" src="https://www.youtube.com/embed/z6rx2-dZaIE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>\

 ## Project Summary

-For our project, we create some simple maze and navigate an agent through it.
-Rewards will be implemented throughout the maze to produce more complex problems and solutions.
-So we plan to involve a smart item collection AI.
-For the running process, no user input is needed for the agent.
-The agent should find a way to the destination automatically.
-During the process, the agent should also collect some items smartly on the path to ensure it can arrive the destination with the balance time, items collected.Right now our agent is able to solve a single maze with lava.
-We build a maze randomly with a start point and an end point, and the agent is able to learn and find out the best way from the start point to the end point.
-I believe we will finish the rest functions in the final report.
+After the discussion with our mentor, we decide to simplify our project to make the AI more testable by having a shorter train time.
+Our main goal is still creating some simple maze and navigate an agent through it and extra rewards will still be implemented throughout the maze to produce more complex problems and solutions.
+However, instead of involving both item collection and selection AI, we decide to remove the item selection part to simplify the problem.
+During the process, the agent will be allowed to get out by just having the key without selecting and using it.
+Traps are removed, other items are now for higher rewards only.
+After a long time training, the AI agent should be able to know how to get out the maze, and smartly pick up some reward items for any randomly generated map with the same property.

 ## Approach